ibm-cloud-architecture/refarch-kc/README.md

 * whether a trucking / land transport has picked up the container and delivered to the retailer's location YYY
 * a full temperature and gps history of the container for the complete transit end to end.

-Having this tracking information will give me confidence that my goods have not been damaged in transit and are or soon will be properly delivered to the expected rcipient in good order.
+Having this tracking information will give me confidence that my goods have not been damaged in transit and are or soon will be properly delivered to the expected recipient in good order.

 In an initial implementation of the track order microservice, some of this event information - particularly relating to customs, export, ship loading an unloading at port and trucking land transport operations may be missing.

-#### Orders Microservice - concept

 #### Voyages Microservice:  Create new order and Assign to Voyage - user story
 As the person in Container Shipping company K.Containers reponsible for keeping track of shipment orders we have accepted and responded to customer order requests for new shipment orders, I need to be able to:
 * determine reliably whether there is free capacity on a particular scheduled voyage to accomodate an additional container
 * AND IF space is available on that voyage ...
    * create a unique new orderID for the shipment this shipment can be accepted
-   * set up persistent information with the order which will help me ensure that shipment operations with K.Containers are porperly set up for it.
+   * set up persistent information with the order which will help me ensure that shipment operations with K.Containers are properly set up for it.
 This will include:
-       * the pick up location and port
+       * the pick up location and port.
        * expected pickup date.
        * the delivery location and port.
        * the voyageID on which this container is now booked.